dasdebjeet/task_tracker/README.md

 <br>

 Task Tracker using React, check it out... 👇👇<br>
-Made in nodejs, React, HTML, CSS, and jquery.
+Made in nodejs, React, jsx, CSS.

 Task Tracker is a mini widget application to keep track of your daily task.
 Using task tracker you can add, remove your task and also set reminder.